opensoars/f_/readme.md

 };
 ```

-Yes, we did it, separation of concerns and loose coupling!
-We could even modularize it, since all those smaller asynchronous tasks could be single modules, if wanted they can even be put in single files.
+Yes, we did it; separation of concerns and loose coupling!
+We could even modularize (litteraly) it, since all those smaller asynchronous tasks could be single modules, if wanted they can even be put in single files.
 In this case I would keep it in a single file, since all tasks are small and easy to read/maintain.
 Even though we are using more lines of code.

 So far we can say that `f_` will allow us to program in a modularized way.
 Which is great already!
 Well, more greatness is coming your way!